 Key product categories from India are mostly products made from natural materials: metal, wood, cotton, jute, glass, and so on.
 Unique handcrafted products in indigenous styles are also a known strength, such as unique styles of fabric.

 3: Amazon cannot sell its own Amazon-branded products on Amazon India

 Unlike in other Amazon markets around the world, India does not allow foreign digital retailers to sell their own products in India.
 That means Amazon cannot sell its own branded products on Amazon India, like their Kindle books, Echo and Ring smart home products, Amazon Basics consumer goods, Amazon-branded clothing lines, and more.

 Basically, this means that Amazon India can only exist as a marketplace for third-party sellers, and not as a storefront where Amazon can sell its own goods.

-This gives sellers (like you) in India a big advantage.
+Not having to compete with Amazon gives third-party sellers (like you) who are selling on Amazon India a major advantage.
 Currently on Amazon US, only 53% of all sales are made by third-party sellers.
 That means 47% of total sales are from Amazon selling its own products.
 That’s a huge portion of the overall sales.